 5. Once the quinoa is finished, cover and set aside until remainder of the sauté is complete.

-3. Sauté on a low-medium heat stirring frequently for about 5 minutes uncovered.
+3. Sauté over medium heat stirring frequently for about 5 minutes uncovered.

-4. Cover the sauté pan and cook for an additional 3-5 minutes or until the veggies are cooked to your preference.
-If you prefer a more steamed type of cooking, add in 1-2 Tbsp of water before covering (best for Vata types!).
+4. Cover the sauté pan and cook for an additional 2 minutes or until the veggies are cooked to your preference.
+If you prefer a more steamed type of cooking, add in 1 to 2 tablespoons of water before covering (recommended for Vata types).

-5. Once the veggies are cooked to your liking place them aside in a bowl.
+5. Once the veggies are cooked, place them aside in a bowl.

-6. Place the empty sauté pan back on to a medium heat and add in 1 tsp of ghee.
+6. Place the empty sauté pan back onto the burner over medium heat and add in 2 teaspoons of ghee.